When Actions Go Off-Task: Detecting and Correcting Misaligned Actions in Computer-Use Agents: Related Work

 \textbf{Computer-Use Agents.} Computer-use agents (CUAs) automate complex digital workflows by interacting with graphical user interfaces (GUIs), translating high-level user instructions into low-level keyboard and mouse actions~\citep{operator, claude_cua, wang2025opencua, zheng2024gpt}.
 Existing CUAs fall into two categories: \emph{LLM-adapted CUAs} repurpose general-purpose large language models (LLMs) with agentic scaffolding, leveraging their strong reasoning and visual capabilities~\citep{xie2024osworld}.
 In contrast, \emph{specialized CUAs}, such as OpenAI CUA~\citep{operator} and Claude Computer Use~\citep{claude_cua}, are explicitly designed for GUI interaction and incorporate tailored perception~\citep{anthropic_developing_computer_use, qin2025ui, cheng2024seeclick, gou2024uground}, reasoning~\citep{operator, wang2025opencua}, and computer-use tools~\citep{claude_cua}.
 While these agents have demonstrated impressive performance on realistic benchmarks~\citep{xie2024osworld, bonatti2025windows, koh2024visualwebarena, xue2025an, rawles2024androidworld}, their real-world deployment introduces challenges.
 Unlike sandbox environments, real-world execution requires strict alignment with user intent over long horizons, where even minor deviations can lead to undesired side effects or safety risks.

 \textbf{Misaligned Actions in Agent Execution.} Despite rapid progress, prior work has repeatedly observed that CUAs may produce actions deviating from the user’s original intent~\citep{srikumar2025prioritizing, jones2025systematization}.
 Such misaligned actions arise from multiple sources~\citep{chen2025survey}.
 A major class is \emph{environment-induced misalignment}, most notably indirect prompt injections, where agents follow malicious content in web pages, documents or UI elements~\cite{jones2025systematization, yang2025riosworld, boisvert2025doomarena, kuntz2025harm, evtimov2025wasp}.
-Agents may also exhibit \emph{internally arising misalignment}, performing actions that cause unintended harm or side effects due to misinterpreted task boundaries or erroneous reasoning~\citep{operator, lynch2025agentic, greenblatt2024alignment, kuntz2025harm, naik2025agentmisalignment}.
+Agents may also exhibit \emph{internally arising misalignment}, performing actions that cause unintended harm or side effects due to misinterpreted task boundaries or erroneous reasoning~\citep{operator, lynch2025agentic, greenblatt2024alignment, kuntz2025harm, naik2025agentmisalignment,jones2026benign}.
 In addition, some misaligned actions are non-malicious yet task-irrelevant, such as engaging in unjustified interactions with unrelated applications.
 Such misaligned actions are difficult to capture with safety-centric guardrails~\citep{xiang2025guardagent, hu2025agentsentinel, luo2025agrail, zheng2025webguard}.
-While prior studies provide retrospective analysis of misaligned behaviors~\citep{petri2025, meng2025docent}, practical runtime guardrails that can detect a broad range of misaligned actions in CUA deployment remain lacking.
+Relatedly, recent work studies user-intent preservation, e.g., by stress-testing intent interpretation under task mutations or synthesizing user inputs to expose planning errors~\citep{feng2026tai3,ji2024testing}.
+While these works and other prior studies provide valuable stress tests or retrospective analyses of misaligned behaviors \citep{petri2025, meng2025docent}, practical runtime guardrails that can detect a broad range of misaligned actions in CUA deployment remain lacking.